-- Mark Zimmerman was a reader for AP Photography & Digital Media
+- Mark Zimmerman was a reader for AP Photography & Digital Media exams

-- Emily Edmonson was a reader of AP Government
+- Emily Edmonson was a reader of AP Government exams

-- Lara Duguid was a reader for AP European History
+- Lara Duguid was a reader for AP European History exams

-- Lara Duguid attended a workshop for AP World History in July
+- Lara Duguid attended a workshop for AP World History

-- David Wandel was a reader for AP Environmental Science
+- David Wandel was a reader for AP Environmental Science exams

 - Farah Barake attended a workshop for AP French

 - Cathy Kanaday and Emily Edmonson (English and History Chairs, respectively) organized a workshop for new faculty members in their departments to support their learning of how teach in the Harkness Method.
-It was held on the morning of Saturday 8/14, and was attended by a number of faculty members who have joined each department over the last couple of years.

 - Diane Bates attended the Adobe for Education Summit in July